Ethereum Adoption Statistics That Will Surprise You

 We’ve selected several countries to show the level of ETH ownership.
 The data presented below shows adoption levels among crypto owners in different countries worldwide.

-Singapore: According to a recent survey done in 27 countries, Ethereum is Singapore's most popular crypto asset.
+According to a recent survey done in 27 countries, Ethereum is Singapore's most popular crypto asset.
 43.5% of crypto-asset owners in the country hold ETH tokens.

-United States: Ethereum remains the second crypto asset of choice in the country.
+Ethereum remains the second crypto asset of choice in the country.
 Data puts ETH ownership at 31.1% among crypto owners in the country.
 The US ranks 7th in ETH ownership among 27 countries that participated in a survey in December 2021.

-United Kingdom: Although interest in cryptocurrency seemed to decline in the UK in late 2021, Ethereum adoption levels continued to increase.
+Although interest in cryptocurrency seemed to decline in the UK in late 2021, Ethereum adoption levels continued to increase.
 Ethereum ranked second after Bitcoin, with 32.9% of crypto owners holding ETH.
 This is well above the global average, which stood at 24.4%.

+Like many other jurisdictions, data puts Ethereum as the second most popular crypto asset for Germans.
+30% of crypto owners in Germany hold ETH tokens.
 The change in law in the country which gives financial institutions leeway to trade crypto assets is expected to spur adoption.
 It will be interesting to see ownership numbers at the end of 2022.

-Australia: Ethereum also emerges as the second-best crypto in the land down under.
+Ethereum also emerges as the second-best crypto in the land down under.
 About 42.9% of crypto owners hold ETH tokens.

 The Explosion of DeFi Protocols